 Imagine a city which has cleaned up its rivers and streams, provides footpaths and cycleways along them, links these with larger open spaces such as parks and squares, invests in tree planting in large and small public spaces and streets.

-A city that develops community gardens has an educational programme that encourages hard to reach groups to be more active, and it commits to implement sustainable drainage systems (SuDS).
+A city that develops community gardens has an educational program that encourages hard to reach groups to be more active, and it commits to implement sustainable drainage systems (SuDS).

 That city’s urban heat island effect and flood risk will reduce; there will be increases in air and water quality, active travel, the number of people walking, running and cycling for fun, and growing their own food.